redstrate/Astra/BUILDING.md

 $ cmake -S . -B build
 ```

 This command will create a new build directory and configure the source directory (`.`).
-If you want to enable more options, pass the mnow:
+If you want to enable more options, pass them now:

 ```bash
 $ cmake -S . -B build -DENABLE_STEAM=ON